angelhabs/privacy-policy/index.md

 ## Information We Collect

 ### Personal Information
 - **Email Address**: When you create an account, we collect your email address.
-This is used solely for account identification, subscription management, and customer support purposes.
+This is stored in our database (Supabase) and used solely for account identification, subscription management, and customer support purposes.
 - **Name**: When you create an account, we collect your name.
-This is used for personalization, account identification, and stored locally on your device for app functionality.
+This is stored in our database (Supabase) for account identification and subscription management.
+Additionally, your name is stored locally on your device for app functionality and personalization.

 ### Habit Data
 - **Local Storage Only**: All habit data, progress tracking, daily completions, challenges, and personal information related to your habits are stored **exclusively on your device** using local storage (Core Data).
 This data is **never** transmitted to our servers or stored in the cloud.